ThijnK/discord-bot-template-ts/README.md

 The pagination embed, the _next_ and _back_ buttons and the page selector will be added onto the given reply options to compose the final message.
 The reply is made ephemeral by default, so if you want it to not be ephemeral, you have to explicitly pass `ephemeral: false` to the `replyOptions`.

 _Note_: both the `embedData` and `replyOptions` props can either be the actual data, or a function that returns the data.
-The function is passed the props object, so you can use the props to determine the data to return.
+The function is passed the context object, so you can use the context to determine the data to return (e.g. make it user-specific).

 ## Interaction IDs